Root Canal Treatment

 But tooth decay can still occur in treated teeth, so good oral hygiene and regular dental exams are necessary to prevent further problems.

-To determine the success or failure of root canal treatment, dentists typically compare new X-rays with those taken before treatment.
+To determine the success or failure of root canal treatment, dentists typically compare new X-rays with those taken prior to treatment.
 This comparison will show whether bone continues to be lost or is being regenerated.

 Sometimes root canals are not successful because an infection develops inside the tooth, or the original infection was not fully removed.
 In these cases, an apicoectomy, a procedure where the infection and the root tip are removed and a filling placed, is done.
 Other times a second root canal is recommended.